nukosuke/React.pm/README.md

 # DESCRIPTION

-React is ...
+PerlReact is React server-side rendering library for Perl.

 # LICENSE

 Copyright (C) nukosuke.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This library is free software; you can redistribute it and/or modify it under the MIT license.

 # AUTHOR